samans/draft-ybam-rfc8561bis/discussion-review/gaps.md

-See the gap.pdf and gap.xls
+See the gap.pdf and ETSI Gaps 210401.xls